 Even though anti-vaxxers love to claim excess adverse events after people receive the COVID-19 mRNA vaccine, there are excellent methods that the CDC has developed to monitor these issues in vaccines, and this new paper looks at one of them.

-Like all medical procedures, devices and pharmaceuticals, vaccines are not perfect.
+Like all medical procedures, devices, and pharmaceuticals, vaccines are not perfect – there are rare vaccine adverse events.
 What matters is that the benefits, not only medically but also economically, outweigh any risks.
-As far ask I know, no perfect medical procedures, devices or pharmaceuticals, none, that are perfectly safe or perfectly effective.
+As far ask I know, no perfect medical procedures, devices, or pharmaceuticals, none, that are perfectly safe or perfectly effective.
 Sometimes the ratio is small.

 They check the packaging, shelf life, instructions, manufacturing practices, and so much more, it would take a book to explain it (and there probably are several).
 It may not be a perfect process, but it’s better than what we had 100 years ago, and it continues to improve every single day.
-People tend towards a form of confirmation bias where they remember where a drug may or may not have been found to be dangerous (best example is Vioxx).
+People tend towards a form of confirmation bias where they remember where a drug may have been found to be dangerous (the best example is Vioxx).

 But they forget about the millions of medications and devices that save lives or measurably improve the standard of living.